waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2.  **Hypothesize:** Formulate a single, clear, and testable hypothesis.
 3.  **Test:** Execute the simplest possible action to test the hypothesis.
 4.  **Conclude & Document:** Record the result and update this notepad immediately.
-5.  **Consider Non-Obvious Triggers:** When stuck, especially if movement is locked on a normally traversable tile, consider that the solution may be a non-movement scripted event (e.g., a phone call, using a key item, etc.).
-6.  **Strategically Mark:** Use map markers to track progress and prevent repeating failed tests.
-7.  **Rigorous Tile Testing:** When a new tile type is encountered, I must test movement from all four directions (Up, Down, Left, Right) to fully understand its properties and document them here.
-The test must be performed IMMEDIATELY upon discovery.
+5.  **Pivot when Stuck:** If a hypothesis repeatedly fails or a path is confirmed blocked by a trusted tool (like `pathfinder`), I must abandon the approach and formulate a new, fundamentally different hypothesis (e.g., if an object interaction fails, consider an item use or an escape/re-entry strategy).
+I will not persist with a failed approach for more than 3-5 attempts.
+6.  **Trust My Tools:** I will trust the output of my validated computational tools (e.g., `pathfinder`) and reasoning agents (`strategy_advisor`) over my own intuition.
+If a tool says a path is blocked, it is blocked.
+If I am stuck, I will consult my `strategy_advisor` before resorting to manual brute-force solutions.

 ### B. Core Directive Adherence (Self-Correction Log)
-*   **Immediate Action (VIOLATION):** I have a history of deferring critical actions (fixing tools, marking objects) instead of performing them immediately.
-This is a critical failure in my process. **Correction:** All data management and tool refinement tasks MUST be performed in the turn they are identified.
+*   **Immediate Action (VIOLATION):** I have a history of deferring critical actions (fixing tools, marking objects, using agents) instead of performing them immediately. **Correction:** All data management and tool/agent use/refinement tasks MUST be performed in the turn they are identified.
 This is non-negotiable and takes precedence over any gameplay action.
+*   **Trusting Documentation (VIOLATION):** I attempted to use the 'TOSS' item function despite my own notes verifying it is bugged. **Correction:** I must trust my own verified findings.

 ## II.
 Game Mechanics & Systems